leok974/ai-finance-agent-oss/README.md

 pnpm install
 pnpm dev  # http://localhost:5173/app/
 ```
+Log in at http://localhost:5173/ with either your created user or the seeded admin credentials.

 ### 4) Load sample data
 In the web UI, go to **CSV Ingest** and upload `transactions_sample.csv` from `apps/backend/app/data/samples/`.